samuelharo97/DEVinHouse-Projeto-II/readme.md

 but feel free to create your unique visual identity with colors and formats that you find most interesting and intuitive.
 ```

+### Roadmap

+The development strategy that I decided to go for while reading the projects requirements was the following:

+1. Installing the required UI/UX focused libraries, and then proceeding to create all components and pages from figma's suggested layout.
+2. Figuring out how ViaCEP's and OpenWeather's API'S works, and implementing it on the project.
+3. Created all validations for the registration form using YUP and react-hook-form.
+4. Created all communications between front-end and back-end using Axios and then added an authentication context that manages if the user is logged in or not.
+5. Refactoring: Moved all functions using Axios into a custom hook called useAxios and called them on the required components.
+6. Optimization: Finished styling the project and added toast notifications from react-toastify.

 ## Author